 (3-4 semester/4-5 quarter credits)

 Human physiology (often the second half of a combined anatomy and physiology sequence).
-These credits must be from a biology or physiology department.
+These credits must be from an anatomy, biology, physiology or kinesiology department.

 St. Kate's equivalent: BIOL 2410, BIOL 2520 or BIOL 2620